samus-io/tablab-steps/steps/NUqgcpphKBBnDMaT5UEXzxzHhIauBY5gD5U/en/README.md

   sudo service apache2 restart
   ```

-* Once the module is activated, the `X-Powered-By` header can be removed by adding the following directive to the relevant Apache configuration file:
+* Once the module is activated, the `X-Powered-By` header can be removed by adding the directive below to the relevant Apache configuration file:

   ```apache
   Header unset X-Powered-By